Director of Technology. Gladiator/Developer. And more!

 The Texas Tribune

-At the Tribune, I do front-end development, UX, and UI work, as well as coordinating our platform team with Art, Events, Membership, and Business Development.
-I planned and executed aresponsive redesign without disrupting the site, and have worked on explorers, games, and microsites.
-Upcoming projects include an online styleguide as well as a whole new Tribune-branded opinion site.
+At the Tribune, I do web development, refine our workflow, and coordinate our platform team with Art, Events, Membership, and Marketing.
+I planned and executed a responsive redesign without disrupting the site, as well as a new opinion site, and have worked on explorers, games, and microsites.
+Upcoming projects include a major content-driven redesign in 2015.

 Projects I've done for fun, or friends, or both.
 And previous to joining the Tribune, I did freelance Wordpress development and contract front-end work.